 This course is the online capstone study and review for the certified coding associate and the certified professional coder national examinations by AHIMA and AAPC.
 This course offers you a study plan, review of all major examination topics, mock pretest and post-test, guidance to good computer test-taking skills, and a discussion board/chat room for discussion of questions with classmates.
-(Prerequisites: BTEC 1001, on-line tutorial, or the instructors permission is required when the course is offered online.
-Student should be in the last semester of study in the Coding program.
+(Prerequisites: Student should be in the last semester of study in the Coding program and have completed HIMC 1820, HIMC 2010 and HIMC 2020.
 College-level reading skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
+(1 C).